corgikit/pancake-document/products/pancakeswap-exchange/trade-guide.md

 ![](../../.gitbook/assets/how-to-trade-on-pancakeswap-header.png)

-Trading on PancakeSwap is very easy compared to most exchanges.
+Trading on ZexdexApp is very easy compared to most exchanges.
 You aren't going to be overwhelmed by charts or jargon, and calculations are all handled for you.

 ### Getting set up to trade

 Before you can trade, you will need a BNB Smart Chain-compatible wallet.
-You can learn how to get one [here](https://docs.pancakeswap.finance/get-started/wallet-guide).
+You can learn how to get one [here](https://docs.zexdex.app/get-started/wallet-guide).
 You will also need to have some BEP20 tokens to trade with.
-You can learn how to get some [here](https://docs.pancakeswap.finance/get-started/bep20-guide).
+You can learn how to get some [here](https://docs.zexdex.app/get-started/bep20-guide).

-### Trading on the PancakeSwap exchange
+### Trading on the ZexdexApp exchange

 1\.
-Go to the exchange page [here](https://exchange.pancakeswap.finance/#/swap).
+Go to the exchange page [here](https://exchange.zexdex.app/#/swap).

 2\.
 Unlock your BNB Smart Chain-compatible wallet by clicking **Unlock Wallet** (you can also **Connect** in the top right-hand corner).
-If you haven't yet connected your wallet to PancakeSwap, you can view the guide to [here](https://docs.pancakeswap.finance/get-started/connection-guide).
+If you haven't yet connected your wallet to ZexdexApp, you can view the guide to [here](https://docs.zexdex.app/get-started/connection-guide).

 ![](<../../.gitbook/assets/image (12).png>)